About Sophie Messager

 I want you to be able to trust yourself and develop your own skills, in a way that feels right for you.
-So at the heart of all my workshops, whether it is the closing the bones, rebozo, babywearing or Reiki, is the idea that there is no "one size fits all", that nothing is prescriptive, that you need to tune into your client, and that you need to develop the techniques to make them your own, to really own them and develop your own unique style of teaching, treating and supporting.
+So at the heart of all my teachings, whether online courses or face to face workshops, is the idea that there is no “one size fits all”, that nothing is prescriptive, that you need to tune into your client, and that you need to develop the techniques to make them your own, to really own them and develop your own unique style of teaching, treating and supporting.
 So much of the workshops is geared towards being able to facilitate and support in a way that we feel comfortable with.
 It is subtly woven into every aspect of the facilitation.

-We discuss this at length during each workshop - and again you'll have access to a whole community of supportive, like-minded people once you have completed the workshop.
+We discuss this at length during each teaching, and you will also have access to a whole community of supportive, like-minded people once you have completed training with me.

 Developing your intuition is also part of this self-trust development process, and the workshops are also designed to encourage you to develop this aspect further.

-If this resonates with you, if developing your skills with a blend of science and woo appeals to you, then I'd love to hear from you. 🙂
+If this resonates with you, if developing your skills with a blend of science and spiritual stuff appeals to you, then I’d love to hear from you. ?

-Ever since starting working at the end of my studies, I have been passionate about my job.
-When I left my native France in 1997 to pursue my career as a biology research scientist, it was supposed to be only for a year!
-I never expected to stay in the UK this long, but during my first postdoc in Scotland, I got offered a job, and then I met my Chinese husband, Chi.
-We moved to Cambridge in 2001, got married, and had two children, Sebastien (born in 2006) and Charlotte (born in 2009).
-Their births (both very positive experiences supported by a doula), changed my direction completely, so after much soul searching and retraining, I left my scientific career behind to dedicate myself to my new passion, which is supporting expectant mums and birthworkers.
+I left my native France in 1997 to pursue my career as a biology research scientist.
+I never expected to stay in the UK this long, but I got offered a job then I met my husband, Chi.
+We moved to Cambridge in 2001, got married, and had two children.
+Their births (both positive experiences supported by a doula), changed my direction completely, so after much soul searching and retraining, I left my scientific career behind to dedicate myself to my new passion, which is supporting expectant families and birth and perinatal professionals.

 I’ve experienced tremendous amounts of personal growth since I became an antenatal educator and a doula, and I was lucky to meet some awesome mentors along the way and I want to “pay it forward”.

-I’ve been working as a birth and postnatal doula since 2012, an antenatal teacher and babywearing educator and tutor since 2010.
-I have supported over a thousand families in these various capacities, and trained over 500 birthworkers in my workshops.
-In 2017 I became a doula mentor, and started teaching doula preparation courses in 2018.
+I’ve been working in this field since 2010 and I have supported over a thousand families in these various capacities, and trained well over 1000 birthworkers in various workshops and online trainings.
+I am also a doula mentor, and taught doula preparation courses in 2018 and 2019.

-Apart from my doula training, I also have a degree in antenatal education (I trained with the NCT and taught NCT classes for 6 years), and I am a babywearing instructor and a Reiki Master teacher.
-I was a trustee of Birthlight, a non-profit organisation dedicated to enhance the health and wellbeing of women and their families via yoga and other modalities for 11 years.
+Apart from my PhD and doula training, I also have a degree in antenatal education, and I taught NCT classes for 6 years.
+I am a babywearing instructor and a Reiki and Reiki Drum teacher.